luapower/nw/nw.md

 #### `app:quitting() -> [false]`

-Event: quitting.
-Return false from this event to refuse.
+Event: the app wants to quit, but none of the windows were yet closed to that effect.
+Return false from this event to refuse to quit.

 #### `win:autoquit(t|f)` <br> `win:autoquit() -> t|f`